capactio/capact/docs/faq.md

 First, check out [a list of common problems](./operation/common-problems.md) that you may encounter.
 Next, read the [Basic diagnostics](./operation/diagnostics.md) guide and execute diagnostic actions which may help you finding bug causes.

-If you found a bug and want to report it or if you want to contribute a fix or a feature please read our [Contribution guide](https://github.com/capactio/.github/blob/main/CONTRIBUTING.md)
+If you found a bug, please report it or contribute a fix.
+To do so, read our [Contribution guide](https://github.com/capactio/.github/blob/main/CONTRIBUTING.md).
+We are open for any type of contributions!

 ## How Capact compares to...